 When you’re scheduled for tooth extraction to preserve your oral health, you need immediate dentures.
 Patrick Carbone, an expert denturist with more than 30 years’ experience, provides you with immediate dentures at Lilly Denture Center in Olympia, Washington.
+Conor Carbone, DPD is the prestigious doctor of Lilly Denture Center in Olympia, Washington who is ready to restore your smile and dental health.
 If you live in the Olympia area and need immediate dentures after oral surgery, contact Patrick and his team by phone for a same-day appointment.

 If you’re scheduled for a total extraction, you should come to Lilly Denture Center first, so that Patrick can make impressions of your present teeth.
 He creates immediate dentures and then we will help you schedule an appointment and find the best dental provider or oral surgeon to do your extractions.
 Here at Lilly Denture Center we surround ourselves with the best dentists in Olympia and Lacey, Washington.
 Once the dentures are made we will bring the dentures to the dental office or oral surgeon and the teeth will be extracted and the dentures will be immediately placed in the same day.